 Coffee and caffeine

 Coffee is effectively an amphetamine that excites the adrenal glands, releases cortisol and insulin into the blood stream and generally ramps us up for action in a very “yang” way by pumping the blood faster around your body.
 Regular coffee consumption raises your blood pressure even more if you’re a slow metaboliser rather than a fast metaboliser7.
 In addition, coffee consumption causes blood sugar imbalances which increase sugar cravings and overeating which lead to weight gain and further blood pressure increases.
 Quitting coffee, or even cutting down, is incredibly difficult as it’s super addictive.
-A Holistic Lifestyle Coach can work closely with you to determine your metabolic type, assess your nutritional status and sleep quality and provide essential advice and support when transitioning away from coffee.
+A Nutrition and Lifestyle Coach works closely with you to determine your metabolic type, assess your nutritional status and sleep quality and provide essential advice and support when transitioning away from coffee.

 Table salt (but not real salt)

 Everyone has known that salt causes high blood pressure for eons.
 Why?
 Well for starters table salt is not real food.
 It’s a supplement made in a factory.
 They take real salt from underground salt deposits, heavily process it to strip it of all minerals so the only thing that’s left is sodium chloride, add in a bunch of anticaking agents like sodium aluminosilicate, sodium ferrocyanide and potassium ferrocyanide so the salt doesn’t stick together and then they sell the siphoned off minerals to supplement manufacturers for increased profits.

 This sodium chloride supplement is referred to as “table salt”.
 Consuming sodium chloride confuses the body’s delicate regulation of the sodium/potassium balance in the bloodstream putting pressure on the kidneys, increasing blood flow and raising blood pressure.